kladskull/xEroS/README.md

 version of assembler - one thing I'd like to do is offer easier scripting languages that "compile" down to the XeroASM.

 ## Contact
-You can join the [Xeros Discord server](https://discord.gg/mvacfndPXt), or email me: xeros@currazy.com.
+You can email me: xeros@currazy.com.

 ## Status of the Project (Yes it's active!)
 Currently, the blockchain has not launched - it is however close to its first release version.
 I plan on launching it